-Situated on Regent Street, a stone's throw from Piccadilly in the heart of London, Café Royal stands in a league of its own.
-The recently reopened hotel has an illustrious and colorful history as one of the most renowned meeting places in London, frequented throughout the ages by everyone from Oscar Wilde to Lady Diana and David Bowie.
+Situated on Regent Street a stone's throw from Piccadilly in the heart of London, Hotel Café Royal stands in a league of its own, with an illustrious and colorful 150+-year history as one of the most renowned meeting places in London, frequented throughout the ages by everyone from Oscar Wilde and Winston Churchill to Lady Diana and David Bowie.
 While the city outside couldn't be more pulsing, the hotel within is a serene oasis of sophistication and elegance, the look is a mix of French opulence (in the Oscar Wilde Lounge and in original ceilings and bannisters throughout the public spaces), Milanese minimalism (the rooms and suites), and Japanese Zen (Akasha spa).

 Originally the headquarters of a sporting club, the building was closed between 2008 until 2012 for extensive renovations by new owners The Set, the bijoux hotel group known for converting a handful of beautiful old European buildings into new properties (like the wonderful Conservatorium in Amsterdam and Lutetia in Paris, both Fathom Favorites).
 Still shimmering from the revamp, Café Royal is now one of the most special places to stay and meet in London.